Last Updated: September 1, 2021

 Millennials also use free coupon websites and savings apps more than older generations.

-Consumers believe that digital coupons generate loyalty, though price affects their purchasing decisions more than brand loyalty.
+Consumers believe that digital coupons generate brand loyalty, though price affects their purchasing decisions the most.
 That doesn’t stop them from actively looking out for deals on the social media of their favorite brands!

 So… got any coupons to share with us?